vrikodar/P4ck3t/P4ck3t.md

  - conf t
  - no monitor session 1 source interface `interface//vlan-name` both    {both means we will capture traffic both sent and received, choose wisely a lot of traffic might flow :)}
  - no monitor session 1 destination interface `interface-name`
+ - Etherchannel or Trunks can also be used as source ports

 *Or we can also change the session*

+### SPAN multiple sessions